It is a procedure that results in the intentional destruction of the thyroid gland.

 Although radioactive iodine is considered a “safe” procedure, it is not without risks.
 The side effects of low-dose radioactive iodine are minimal – some patients experience mild thyroid pain that usually responds to pain relievers.

 Because of this, certain precautions must be taken to avoid this transfer to others.
 But beyond the side effects, what should you expect after treatment?
-Remember that the goal of radioactive iodine is to completely destroy your thyroid gland.
+Remember that the goal of radioactive iodine is to destroy your thyroid gland.

 This destruction of the thyroid gland tissue will permanently alter the thyroid hormone status in your body.
 After the procedure, you will be dependent on thyroid medications for the rest of your life.

-Rates of post-procedure hypothyroidism vary in terms of its onset, depending on the dose of radioactive iodine and the underlying cause of the hyperthyroidism: most patients with Graves’ disease develop hypothyroidism within several months.
+Rates of post-procedure hypothyroidism vary in terms of onset, depending on the dose of radioactive iodine and the underlying cause of the hyperthyroidism: most patients with Graves’ disease develop hypothyroidism within several months.

 The risk of being overweight and obese has been reported (and shown) to increase dramatically after radioactive iodine ablation therapy.